hebr3/hebr3.github.io/_src/posts/2017-08-17-codefights-teamFinder-Python.md

 (printf "[0, 1]")
 ```

 Unfortunately this ended up failing on test 3 and after reading the comments I found that the test actually checks based on the second element of the pair.
-Specifically, before you check a new pokemon in the list you must have checked all pairs of pokemon made with pokemon before it in the list.
+Specifically, before you check a new Pokemon in the list you must have checked all pairs of Pokemon made with Pokemon before it in the list.

 Version 2
 ---